Skip to Content

 Can I Use My Batteries While They’re Being Charged With Solar?

+You can certainly use your batteries while your RV’s solar system is charging them.
 You can use the power/electricity in your RV (taken from your battery bank) while the sun continues to send more energy to your solar panels, and your panels (through the solar charge controller!) continue to charge your battery bank.

 What to Look For When Choosing an RV Solar Charge Controller